 7. Get ahead of renewals and critical decisions

-As an account manager, anticipating your client’s wants and needs is a big deal.
+As an account manager, anticipating your customers wants and needs is a big deal.
 Ideally, you’d know what they need before they need it and offer up solutions before they know they have a problem.
 At the very least, you need to know where the account stands at all times and what level of risk you’re at for getting a letter of cancellation.

 That means keeping constant communication with your customers from top to bottom.
 It also means surveying the decision-makers for satisfaction at regular intervals.

 Sending such surveys feels effortless with monday.com.
 Setting up a survey is as easy as creating a board with questions and rating columns.
-You can then schedule your surveys by adding each contact at your client’s company along with their email addresses and assigned account manager.
+You can then schedule your surveys by adding each contact at your customer’s company along with their email addresses and assigned account manager.

 Deploying strategic account management with monday.com

 monday.com sounds like a powerful ally in the account management space, but it’s far more than just a strategic account management tool.
-It’s a complete Work OS where anyone can create custom workflows that enhance productivity and the client experience.
+It’s a complete Work OS where anyone can create custom workflows that enhance productivity and the customer experience.

 Here are some other ways monday.com gives you a competitive edge in account management: